Eye Surgery in Jackson, WY

 painless vision, far outweigh the minor risks.

 St. John’s Medical Center has partnered with ophthalmologist Jamie

-Monroe, MD of the Cataract & LASIK Center of Utah to perform cataract
+Monroe, MD of Utah Eye Centers-Orem to perform cataract and glaucoma surgery.

-surgery.
-Cataracts are a common cause for vision impairment in individuals
+Cataracts are a common cause for vision impairment in individuals over

-over the age of 40.
-Your eye contains a small disc shaped object called
+the age of 40.
+Your eye contains a small disc shaped object called a lens.

-a lens.
-Natural changes in anatomy can damage this lens and obscure your
+Natural changes in anatomy can damage this lens and obscure your vision,

 In cataract surgery this cloudy lens is removed and replaced with an artificial

 alternative.
 The actual procedure only lasts roughly 15 minutes and patients

 remain sedated the entire time.
 You will still be awake during the operation,